DevExpress-Examples/asp-net-web-forms-grid-display-group-summary-in-group-headers/Readme.md

 End Sub
 ```

-The `CreateGroupTextCell` method creates the title part.
+The `CreateGroupTextCell` method creates the title.

-The `CreateSummaryTextCell` method creates cells of the summary part.
-The number of cells is equal to total column count.
+The `CreateSummaryTextCell` method creates cells for the summary.
+The number of cells is equal to the total column count.
 ASPxGridView creates additional indent cells before columns when the data is grouped.
 When data is grouped by several columns, the total indent count is different in different group rows (deeper child groups have fewer indents.
 The deepest child has no indent).
-In this example, the `CreateIndentCells` method generates a correct count of indents depending on group level.
+In this example, the `CreateIndentCells` method generates the correct number of indents depending on the group level.

 ## Adjust summary cell width on the client

-The client `AdjustSummaryTable` method sets a width of summary cells in the following cases:
+The client `AdjustSummaryTable` method sets the width of summary cells in the following cases:
 * Grid is initialized.
 * Grid is resized.
 * Grid sends a callback.